EEthanShi/Frameless_Graph_Distillation/README.md

 # Frameless_Graph_Distillation
-source code for frameless graph distillation paper.
+Necessary code for frameless graph distillation paper.
 Full code will be released after the acceptence.